-- Protected teaching time for those doing the OSCE in the next 6 months. - Every Wednesday afternoon from 3.30pm to 5.30pm - Location: ED Seminar Room. - Day shift Registrars can handover their patients to the Consultant Team Leader
+- Protected teaching time for those doing the OSCE in the next 6 months. - Every Wednesday afternoon from 3.30pm to 5.30pm - Location: ED Seminar Room. - Day shift Registrars should handover their patients prior to this.

 SIMULATION TRAINING

 Our Education registrar and Simulation team run multidisciplinary small group sessions usually in the Sim room in LOBS